UP957155/signOff2/README.md

 ## To Deploy App in Google Cloud Platform (GCP)

-In this tutorial it is assumed that you have created GCP account already.
+In this tutorial it is assumed that you have created GCP account and project already.